 5.10.1 General

-This clause defines prcoedures for different use cases and scenarios when 5GMS is using eMBMS for delivery.
+This clause defines procedures for different use cases and scenarios when 5GMS is using eMBMS for delivery as introduced in clause 4.5.
+Different scenarios are introduced.

 5.10.2 Procedures for 5GMS content delivered exclusively via eMBMS

+In this case, 5GMS media data is exclusively delivered via eMBMS, i.e. media content is not using M4d, but only MBMS User Services.
+5GMS acts as an MBMS-aware application.

-The call flow in Figure 5.10.2-1 extends that defined in clause 5.3.2 to address the delivery of 5GMS media data exclusively via eMBMS, i.e. media content is not using M4d, but only MBMS User Services.
+The call flow in Figure 5.10.2.1-1 extends the call flow defined in clause 5.3.2 to address the delivery of 5GMS media data exclusively via eMBMS.
+The extensions are indicated in bold.

 Figure 5.10.2-1: High-level procedure for DASH content delivery via eMBMS

-Prerequisites:
+Prerequisites (step 0):

-- The 5GMSd Application Provider has provisioned the 5G Media Streaming System and has set up content ingest.
+- The 5GMSd Application Provider has provisioned the 5G Media Streaming System, including content ingest and the permission to distribute 5GMS content via eMBMS.

-- The 5GMS AF has informed the BM-SC about the availability of 5GMS content.
+- The 5GMS AF has informed the BM-SC about the availability of 5GMS content by provisioning an MBMS service and has obtained relevant information from the eMBMS Service Announcement (such as the MBMS service identifier).

 - The BM-SC is ingesting content from the 5GMS AS, using either pull mode or push mode.

-- The BM-SC is pushing content.

-- The BM-SC has broadcast the MBMS Service Announcement.
+- The BM-SC has broadcast the MBMS Service Announcement, including an indication that the content is 5GMS content.

 Steps: